CNS-OIST/MultiCompMesher/README.md

             patch of surface boundary formed by component 1.

-            `PATCH-FC-SIZE` and `PATCH-FC-DISTANCE` are the `fc-size` and `fc-distance` configuratrion specific to this patch.
+            `PATCH-FC-SIZE` and `PATCH-FC-DISTANCE` are the `fc-size` and `fc-distance` configuration specific to this patch.

         3. Component setting